Jeepers Creepers 3: Plot

 When Tashtego's team arrives, Gaylen reveals the hand can tell them about the Creeper; Tashtego touches the hand, left shocked by how ancient the Creeper is.
 Addison wakes up in the Creeper's truck with Kirk; Kirk accidentally activates a booby trap, causing a metal pipe to impale his head.
 Tashtego and Tubbs discover the Creeper's location and they head off, along with Michael.
 They find the Creeper driving down the highway, but when they shoot at it, the bullets deflect and Michael is killed.
 A small explosive is ejected from the Creeper's truck and Tashtego and Tubbs' car lands in a field.
-Before the Creeper can kill Tubbs, Tashtego yells for its attention; seeming to sense he knows about it, the Creeper leaps after him.
-Tashtego shoots him many times but the bullets have little effect and he is struck in the head with an axe.
+Before the Creeper can kill Tubbs, Tashtego shoots at him from a minigun, but the bullets have little effect and the Creeper manages to kill Tashtego with an axe.
 With most of the team gone, Tubbs retreats.

-That night, the Creeper discovers that Addison is still alive, but before he can kill her, she causes the metal pipe to shoot out and impale his head.
-She escapes as the Creeper loses an eye; he tries using his weapons to kill her but his aim is off.
+That night, the Creeper discovers that Addison is still alive, but before he can kill her, she causes the metal pipe to shoot out and impale the Creeper's head.
+The Creeper loses an eye and then tries using his weapons to kill her, but his aim is off.
 He is hit by a truck and Addison runs away.
-When the truck driver gets out to see what happened, he is killed and his body was used by the Creeper to heal itself.
+When the truck driver gets out to see what happened, he is killed and his body is used by the Creeper to heal itself.
 Addison hides in a field where she is found by Gaylen and Buddy.
 The Creeper returns to Gaylen's house where he finds a sign that says 'We know what you are', along with the hand, and howls in anger.
 The next day, Addison says goodbye to Buddy before he leaves for a high school basketball game in the same bus that is attacked by the Creeper before its hibernation.